adrybakov/wulfric/docs/source/index.rst

 :ref:`Atom <user-guide_module_atom>` and :ref:`Crystal <user-guide_module_crystal>`
 and provides a simple skeleton for other codes to built on.

-The functional of Wulfric includes (but not limited to):
+The functional of wulfric includes (but not limited to):

 * :ref:`user-guide_module_lattice`, :ref:`user-guide_module_atom` and :ref:`user-guide_module_crystal` classes.